Hodapp87/u-boot/doc/develop/devicetree/control.rst

 Using several DTBs in the SPL (CONFIG_SPL_MULTI_DTB)
 ----------------------------------------------------
 In some rare cases it is desirable to let SPL be able to select one DTB among many.
-This usually not very useful as the DTB for the SPL is small and usually fits several platforms.
+This usually is not very useful as the DTB for the SPL is small and usually fits several platforms.
 However the DTB sometimes include information that do work on several platforms (like IO tuning parameters).
 In this case it is possible to use CONFIG_SPL_MULTI_DTB.
 This option appends to